 If you've been bankrupt previously, your name is placed on the National Hunter database.
 This is a database containing everyone who's been bankrupt - even after they’ve been discharged.
 Regardless of whether you own up to it, a lender will be able to find you on this database.
 Make sure your broker and lender knows about the bankruptcy early.
 You don't want to risk being rejected later on.

 When looking for a mortgage after bankruptcy, it's a good idea to work with a specialist mortgage broker.
 Someone who knows the market, has good relationships with the lenders who might accept you, and who knows how to make your application look good.
-Make an enquiry to get matched with the perfect broker for you.
+That’s where our Mortgage Experts come in!
+Make an enquiry to find out your options.